• Skip to primary navigation

 07:14

-No, really, are going to be the next generation, the ones who will bring this world forward.
-And in case you don’t think that this really has for you, remember that cloning is possible, and that involves going through childhood again, in which case you’ll want to be heard, just like my generation.
-Now, the world needs for new leaders and new ideas.
-Kids need opportunities to lead and succeed. you ready to make the match?
+No, really, we are going to be the next generation, the ones who will bring this world forward.
+And in you don’t think that this really has meaning for you, remember that cloning possible, and that involves going through childhood again, in which case you’ll want to be heard, just like my generation.
+Now, the needs opportunities for new leaders and new ideas.
+Kids need opportunities to lead and succeed.
+Are ready to make the match?
 Because the world’s problems shouldn’t be the human family’s heirloom.

 07:46